Accessibility Training

 The New York State Education Department (NYSED) awarded Fordham a grant through the new “Enhancing Supports and Services for Students with Disabilities for Postsecondary Success (SWDPS)” program.

-The Office of Human Resources Management and the Accessibility Committee wants to thank the Office of Government Relations and Urban Affairs for its support in obtaining this grant.
+The Office of Human Resources Management and the Accessibility Committee would like to extend their sincere gratitude to the Office of Government Relations and Urban Affairs for its invaluable support in securing this grant.

 Dr. Watson is an educational consultant supporting K-12 school leaders and teachers in New York and New Jersey.
 In addition to leadership and instructional coaching, she conducts school evaluation visits nationwide.
 Dr. Watson began her career as a middle school English and Special Education Teacher while working as the Director of Special Education and English Language Learner.
 After obtaining her doctoral degree, she served as the Director of Curriculum and Instruction at a turnaround middle school in the South Bronx.
 She later served as the school principal of the same school.
 She successfully led that team through a school turnaround.
 She received a full state renewal (good standing) from the State University of New York (SUNY).